Our reaction to the emergence of artificial intelligence (AI) tells more about humans than AI. Responses include three age-old fallacies:

 3) the rehashing of the central planning fallacy.

 When I was little, my best friend was fascinated with the idea that the Biblical God might have been an alien.
 (Admit it, it’s pretty cool.
 The Bible would make perfect sense.)
 Then we wondered whether people would still worship God if he turned out to be an alien.
 Would they still pray and behave subserviently, or would they refuse to bow for an alien?
 To answer that, we had to decide why people bow to gods in the first place.

 What is the essence of “godness”?
 What makes a god god?
 Would an alien qualify?
 Is it immortality that makes a god?
 Or power?
 Is it omnicompetence?
 Being immaterial?
-Does an alien have to be all-powerful to qualify as god – or just way more powerful than humans?
+Does a god have to be all-powerful, Genesis-powerful – or just way more powerful than humans – to qualify as god?
 Is it enough if he can just kill people?
-Does he have to be a threat or can he also be benevolent – and still worshiped?
+Does he have to be a threat or can he also be benevolent – and still get worshiped?
 Does a god have to perform miracles – and if so, does technology qualify as miracle?

 And on the humans’ side: What makes humans worship?
 What compels them, what is the cause, or the intended purpose?
-Is it a rational strategy, a mistake?
-Is it perhaps a mere psychological need, or maybe a short-circuiting of otherwise useful instincts?
+Is it a rational strategy – or a mistake?
+Is it perhaps a psychological need?
+Or maybe a short-circuiting of otherwise useful instincts as Steven Pinker argues?
 Does worship involve love?
 Does a deity have to deserve worship in any way?
 Does he have to actively exercise his power over us – or can he just sit idle?
 Does he have to be just, fair, or nice while exercising power, or can he just be a despot?

 We concluded that in order to qualify as a god, one must be

 - must pose a threat to humans.